International Perspectives on Urban Law and Policy (LAW 7397)

 His lecture dates are: Feb.
 25, 27 and Mar.
 4 and 6.

 He is the French representative of the International Centre of Comparative Environmental Law (CIDCE) and the co-director of a Master’s degree in Environmental Law at the University of Toulouse since 2018.

 His research interests are Environmental Law and Planning Law.
 Julien’s research focuses on the theoretical dimensions of environmental law (Effectiveness, Sanctions, Interpretation, etc.).
 Its research areas are notably Environmental Democracy, Access to Justice, Environmental Constitutionalism, Rights of Nature, Biodiversity and Large predators.
 He is also involved in Planning Law where he studies the ways Planning Law protects the Environment.
 Julien has authored or edited 5 books and numerous journal articles.

 His lecture dates are: March 11 and 13.

 Her lecture dates are: Apr.
 1, 3, 8 and 10.

-If you have any additional questions, contact Karen Johnston (J.D. ’08) at email@example.com.
-Non-law students interested in registering for this course should email Johnston for registration instructions.
+If you have any questions about this course, please contact Karen Johnston (J.D. ’08) at email@example.com.